-The fault is indicated by indicators.
+Faults are indicated by indicators.
 When the TRIP indicator is on, the alarm or fault code displayed on the keypad indicates the VFD is in abnormal state.
 This chapter covers most of the alarms and faults, and their possible causes and corrective measures.
 If you cannot find out the causes of alarms or faults, contact local INVT office.